bschroeter/nclx/io/csv.md

 ; Get a list of the column headings headers = content(0,:)

-; Get the data and convert it to floats data = tofloat(content(1:,:))
+; Get the data and convert it to floats (ignoring the header on the first line) data = tofloat(content(1:,:))
 ```

 ## Writing CSV files

 ```
-function csv_write(filepath:string, content, header:string)
+procedure csv_write(filepath:string, content, header:string)
 ; Write content to filepath as a CSV
 ; Args:
 ;   filepath (string) : Full path to file
 ;   content (array, mixed) : 2D array of data
-;   header (string) : Comma-separated string of column headers ; Returns:
+; Returns:
 ;   status (boolean) : True on success, False otherwise
 ```